-Sheffield United will be working with and supporting two additional local charities in the forthcoming season.
+Sheffield United will be working with and supporting two additional local charities this season.